Michigan-Mycology/Chytrid-Phylogenomics/README.md

      LocusTagPrefix|ProteinHeader OptionalDescription
      ```
      There are a variety of ways to do this, but it depends a lot on what the headers in each file are.
 I don't have any batch scripts for doing this yet, but feel free to ask for help.
 Some useful command line tools for doing this include `sed` and `awk`.

+     Put the final predicted proteome FASTA files at `$CHYTRID_PHYLO/data`.
+You will have to make this directory first, `mkdir $CHYTRID_PHYLO/data`.

 2. **You need phylogenomic markers** that you want to pull out of the predicted proteomes for taxa you want to include in phylogenomic trees.
 For this particular project we opted to use the markers used by [BUSCO](https://busco.ezlab.org/) and contained in the `fungi_odb10` database.
 There are other varieties of BUSCO markers that are tuned for different groups of organisms.
      - You can find fungi_odb10 [HERE](https://busco-data.ezlab.org/v4/data/lineages/fungi_odb10.2019-12-13.tar.gz)